AlexAltea/ntypes/README.md

 Other reasons might include that `numpy` is way too large dependency to be imported just for the sake of fixed-size integers.
 Note that high-performance is not a goal for this library.

+## FAQ

+> __What's the point of this library?__

+This library is syntactic sugar for developers and reverse-engineers that want to port code from C/C++/ASM into Python and need all this low-level quirks: Overflows, underflows, casts, etc.

+Although Python prevents many headaches with its arbitrarily large integers, writing code equivalent to functions written in C/C++/ASM means masking every operation, and doing dozens of conversions manually between distinct types.
+This library does that work for you.

+> __Where can read about the API?__

+The documentation is quite incomplete at this moment.
+Check the examples below or check the tests.

+>  __Why is this package nativetypes__?

+I'm not good with naming.
+Ideally, I would have registered *ntypes* instead, but that one was apparently taken.

 ## Examples

 * Fast inverse square root (see [[1]](https://en.wikipedia.org/wiki/Fast_inverse_square_root#Overview_of_the_code))